It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 The smaller your customer segments, the better you’re able to target your message to the person receiving it.

-Though there’s no denying the effectiveness of customer segmentation, many people fail to implement it because of perceived complexity.
+Though there’s no denying the effectiveness of market segmentation, many people fail to implement it because of perceived complexity.

 You have the potential to create dozens of segments and hundreds of messages.
 That’s by no means necessary.

-In this post, we’ll focus on the benefits of customer segmentation, how to segment new leads, and simple strategies to increase revenue from segmented users.
+In this post, we’ll focus on the benefits of market segmentation, how to segment new leads, and simple strategies to increase revenue from segmented users.

 Why market segmentation is so important